bem/project-stub/README.md

 npm install # Do not use root rights to install npm and bower dependencies.
 ```

-bower dependencies are installed in the `libs` directory by npm postinstall.
+bower dependencies are installed in the `libs` directory by `npm postinstall`.

 ## Usage